Daily Wager in Bihar's Khagariya Gets Income Tax Notice of Rs 37.5 Lakh

 Khagaria: A daily wage earner in Bihar was left in shock when he was recently slapped with a notice from the Income Tax department which ordered him to pay “dues” of Rs 37.5 lakh, reported news agency PTI.
-Girish Yadav, a resident of Maghauna village in Khagaria district, who earns about Rs 500 a day, has approached the police station concerned.Also Read - Attention!
-Paying Cash Over Set Limit At Hospitals, Banquet Halls, Can Land You In Trouble.
-Read Deets HERE
+Girish Yadav, a resident of Maghauna village in Khagaria district, who earns about Rs 500 a day, has approached the police station concerned.Also Read - 75 Sites Along River Ganga To Be Developed As Eco-Tourism And Sustainable Livelihood Generation Hubs

 The SHO said the complainant has received the notice against a PAN number issued in his name.
 “Girish says he used to perform menial jobs in Delhi where he had once tried to get a PAN card made through a tout.
 He never heard from the tout again”, said the SHO.
 Moreover, in the notice, Girish has been said to be associated with a company based in Rajasthan.
 “But he insists that he has never been to that state”, added the SHO.
-Also Read - Bihar CM Nitish Kumar's Helicopter Makes Emergency Landing in Gaya
+Also Read - Video: Bihar Youths Protest in Patna Over Unemployment; Police Lathicharge Agitators, Use Water Cannon

 (With PTI inputs)